Concept Design and Development

 Zoom in/out controls

-Quick-add helper that user can drag on map or minimize
+Quick-add modal: drag or minimize

 Quick-add toggles